California Penal Code 273 PC

 Are you facing domestic violence charges for violating California Penal Code 273?
 We can help you understand what your options are and detailed information about the charges brought against you.
-At MacGregor & Collins, LLP, our domestic violence lawyers have more than 40 years of experience and they are ready to serve you in your time of need.
+At the Law Offices of Randy Collins, our domestic violence lawyers have more than 65 years of combined experience and they are ready to serve you in your time of need.
 Contact us today to receive a free consultation and case review.

 Penal Code 273a Defined